 Emma talks to Harriet of what the poor must suffer in winter.
 But she doesn't add, "If only that vile Mr. Knightley hadn't forbidden them from gathering firewood from the forest!"
 Dr. Kelly sees subtle criticism; I think the subtleties she sees are in fact non-existent, particularly in Emma.

 Which brings us to the final question -- would it have been risky for Austen to protest against land enclosure?
 Well, that would depend on how far she had gone in her opposition, or what she had proposed as a solution.
+Since land enclosure was pretty much a done deal, I think you could safely and publicly lament the hardships imposed upon the common folk, without demanding that the land under cultivation be returned to common use.
+Nothing is easier than condemning public policies carried out twenty, thirty, fifty, years ago and usually you will win applause for doing so.

 Another radical writer, Thomas Spence, thought all land should be kept in common.
 But he also wanted an end to the aristocracy.
 He went to prison.
 Likewise, William Cobbett, a writer and MP, opposed land enclosure.
 He went to prison, but over other issues, not land enclosure.